spotify/docker_interface/README.md

 * `build` builds a Docker image according to the configuration
 * `run` runs a Docker command in a container

 You can find specific examples in the `examples` folder in this repository.
-See http://docker-interface.readthedocs.io/en/latest/ for more detailed documentation, and check the schema [link to be added once public] to get a comprehensive overview of the declarative syntax supported by Docker Interface.
+See http://docker-interface.readthedocs.io/en/latest/ for more detailed documentation, and check the [schema](http://docker-interface.readthedocs.io/en/latest/schema.html) to get a comprehensive overview of the declarative syntax supported by Docker Interface.

 ## Contributing to Docker Interface